mdn/content/files/en-us/web/javascript/reference/errors/already_has_pragma/index.md

 ---
-title: 'Warning: -file- is being assigned a //# sourceMappingURL, but already has one'
+title: "Warning: -file- is being assigned a //# sourceMappingURL, but already has one"
 slug: Web/JavaScript/Reference/Errors/Already_has_pragma
 tags:
   - Error